craig-davis/craig-davis.github.io/_posts/2015-08-17-miter-saw-workbench.markdown

     Brought to you by #shadetreewoodworking.
 Questions or comments?
 Let me know!
 ---

 Inspired by the [Paulk Workbenches][paulk], I built a new miter saw station from scrap plywood from a previous project.
-I had two 18" x 8 foot sections of &frac34;" Maple Plywood and I created plans to use this efficiently.
+I had two 18 inch x 8 foot sections of &frac34;" Maple Plywood and I created plans to use this efficiently.
 As a result, you could build this from a single sheet of plywood.

 I created this using a [Kreg RipCut Jig][ripcut], and the cut plan that I generated reflects this.
 With this jig instead of a tablesaw, it's best to nibble away from the large sheet instead of breaking it down initially.
 If you have access to a tablesaw, then I might suggest he Paulk plans.
 They look quite nice.